StudioKaa/amoclient/README.md

 * AMO_CLIENT_ID
 * AMO_CLIENT_SECRET
 * AMO_API_LOG
-	* Set to 'yes' to make Amoclient log all usage of access_tokens and refresh_tokens to the default log-channel.
+	* Set to `true` to make Amoclient log all usage of access_tokens and refresh_tokens to the default log-channel.
 * AMO_APP_FOR
 	* This key determines if students can login to your application.
 	* May be one of: